-(c) specify, with respect to each such person, the functions for which it is so responsible and, if applicable, the relevant category or description of intermediated securities or securities accounts.
+(iii) if applicable, the relevant category or description of intermediated securities or securities accounts.

-3. Subject to any express provision to the contrary, where a declaration under this Article applies, references in any provision in this Convention to an intermediary or the relevant intermediary are to the person responsible for performing the function to which that provision applies.
+3. Unless otherwise provided in this Convention, where a declaration under this Article applies, references in any provision in this Convention to an intermediary or the relevant intermediary are to the person or persons responsible for performing the function to which that provision applies.